Skip to Content

 While in Granada, explore the old Muslim Albaicín Quarter while enjoying a cold beer and tapas from a hole in the war bar.

 Granda is also the birthplace of flamenco and has some of Spain’s hottest nightlife.
+During autumn season, there is a festival in Granada which is one of unique Festivals In Andalucia In September.

 Founded in 1531, Granada University has around 80,000 students, which gives the city a youthful feel except during the summer when everyone has returned to their home cities and towns.